matter-labs/zksync/docs/protocol.md

 #### Leaf hash

 **The leaf hash** is the [rescue hash](#rescue-hash) of its bit string representation described below.
-To get bit string representation each filed is encoded as bits starting from least significant (LE order for bits) and concatenated in the order they are present in the structure.
+To get bit string representation each file is encoded as bits starting from the least significant (LE order for bits) and concatenated in the order they are present in the structure.

 #### Account leaf